dgaydukov/cert-ocpjp11/files/ocpjp11.md

 and jvm creates class from that default constructor.
 But compare with `new` initialization, jvm didn't go further to class constructor.
 Pay attention that static fields don't serialize.
 If you want to serialize class into file or deserialize it use `ObjectInputStream/ObjectOutputStream`.
 Always use serialVersionUID variable, if doubt just set `private static final long serialVersionUID = 1;`.
-Otherwise compiler will generate version for you, but if you change something like adding `transient` field, what is not obstructing deserialization, java may regenerate your serialVersionUID and you deserialization will fail.
+Otherwise, compiler will generate version for you, but if you change something like adding `transient` field, what is not obstructing deserialization, java may regenerate your serialVersionUID and you deserialization will fail.
 Java serialization is binary serialization, so your file would have binary content (compare to xml/json).
 You can decode this binary file for one of below example with following command
 ```